Skip to content

-Triggers define when and how your compute functions execute.
+Triggers (function-triggers) define when and how your functions execute.
 A function contains the code; a trigger controls when that code runs.

 Every function needs at least one trigger to execute.
 A single function can have multiple triggers — for example, the same order-processing function might run on new records (event-driven) and be invocable manually for retries (on-demand).